ohministries/ohministries.github.io/_posts/2016-05-18-Graduation-Weekend.md

 - Saturday, May 28 at 8:25 PM - Senior Recognition and Slide Show
 - Sunday,   May 29 at 10:00 AM - Graduation

+All events will be streamed on our live stream.

+For direction to get to the school visit our [contact page.](http://www.ouachitahills.org/pages/contact)